radial/wheel-coreos-pxe/spoke/README.md

     * Note: DHCP must be deactivated on your router and no other DHCP server can be running.

-A very important note: **in order to work, this container is must run using the `docker run --net host` option.** This option uses the hosts network stack as the containers own.
+A very important note: **in order for DHCP to work, this container must run using the `docker run --net host` option.** This option uses the hosts network stack as the containers own.
 That means you must choose ports in your dnsmasq configuration that will not conflict with any ports already used on the host.
 The `--net host` option is not as secure as other options, so make sure to use appropriately.

 [coreos]: https://coreos.com/
 [pxedocs]: https://coreos.com/docs/running-coreos/bare-metal/booting-with-pxe/